-Texas Law participates in the William D. Ford Federal Direct Loan Program.
-Under the Direct Loan Program, loans are made by the U.S. Department of Education.
-Direct Loans for graduate and professional students are all unsubsidized (which means that interest is charged on the loan, beginning the day that the loan is disbursed).
-To apply for federal loans, eligible students must complete the FAFSA (available October 1).
-Students who are not U.S. citizens or permanent residents are not eligible to borrow under the Direct Loan program, but may be eligible for loans from private lenders.
+Texas Law participates in the William D. Ford Federal Direct Loan Program, which are loans made by the U.S. Department of Education.
+Direct Loans for graduate and professional students are all unsubsidized, which means that interest accrues when the loan is disbursed.